GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [ ] code aliases (_\<identifier> \<code>_)

 The _only_ preprocessing that currently occurs before parsing is to
-- analyze `#include` relationships to calculate a global parse order;
+- analyze `#include` relationships to calculate a global parse order
-- find and erase any macro name that is defined as an empty string.
+- find and erase any macro name that is defined as an empty string

 RSC's use of the preprocessor is restricted to
 - `#include` directives
 - `#ifndef` for `#include` guards
 - `#ifdef` to include software that supports the target platform
-- `#define` for a pseudo-keyword that maps to an empty string (`NO_OP`)
+- `#define` for a pseudo-keyword that maps to an empty string (`NO_OP` is the only current example)
 - `#define` for a few integral constants in the _subs_ directory

+  A constant of this type is effectively treated as if it had been declared using `constexpr`.

 The conditional that follows `#if` or `#elif` is ignored because the evaluation of expressions that yield a constant has not been implemented.
 This capability